-Having arrived, rested and thoroughly enjoyed our first afternoon at Relais Chateau property Le Fort de l’Ocean, the next treat in store was dinner.
-As was customary at all our other stays on this trip we planned to try out the hotel restaurant for at least one dinner.
+Having arrived, rested and thoroughly enjoying our first afternoon at Relais Chateau property Le Fort de l'Ocean, the next treat in store for us was dinner.
+As was customary at all our other stays on this trip, we planned to try out the hotel restaurant for at least one dinner.

 After being on the road so many days and eating a lot of rich meals I can honestly say I wasn't really looking forward to another three-hour multi-course dinner.
 But I was a sport and went along with it.
 After all, we had eaten excellent meals at Chateau Richeux and Hotel Brittany.
 The competition was fierce.